nortikin/sverchok/docs/nodes/spatial/voronoi_on_mesh.rst

   necessary.
 This input is mandatory.
 * **Spacing**.
 Percent of space to leave between generated fragment meshes.
   Zero means do not leave any space, i.e. regions will fully cover initial mesh.
-Maximum possible value is 1.0.
 The default value is 0.

 Parameters
 ----------